Psychology Internship Training Program

 Is this Internship Accredited?

 NAC’s Psychology Internship program has been a member of the Association of Psychology Postdoctoral and Internship Center (APPIC) since 2018.
-The program has recently submitted a self-study application for consideration to obtain accreditation from APA.
+The program submitted a self-study and has received notification of approval for an accreditation site visit by APA.
 However, there is no guarantee that NAC’s Psychology Internship will attain APA accreditation at this time.

 How to Apply